Correlation dynamics during a slow interaction quench in a one-dimensional Bose gas

 In this article, we focus on the preparation of unconventional states in isolated systems using slow parameter changes.
-Considerable experimental efforts have been devoted to understand slow quench dynamics.
-For example, the evolution of interacting Bose atoms under a slow variation of the depth of the confining optical lattice has been the topic of various experimental studies~\cite{greiner_2002,HungChin2010,sherson_2010,bakr_2010,demarco_2011}.
-In these works, as well as in many theoretical ones (see Ref.~\onlinecite{polkovnikov_review} and references therein), the emphasis has been put on understanding how energy is absorbed and defects produced during a slow quench.
+Considerable experimental efforts have been devoted to understand slow quench dynamics~\cite{greiner_2002,HungChin2010,sherson_2010,bakr_2010,demarco_2011}.
+However, in these works, as well as in many theoretical ones (see Ref.~\onlinecite{polkovnikov_review} and references therein), the emphasis has been put on understanding how energy is absorbed and defects produced.

 In recent years, the focus has partially shifted towards the study of longer range correlation dynamics during a slow parameter quench~\cite{SchuetzholdFischer2006,CucchiettiZurek2007,CincioZurek2007,CherngLevitov2005,PolkovnikovGritsev2008, EcksteinKollar2009,MoeckelKehrein2010,DoraZarand2011,DziarmagaTylutki2011,PolettiKollath2011,BernierKollath2012}.
 Understanding the evolution of such correlations is paramount as the nature of many-body quantum states are typically characterized by longer range correlators.
 Interestingly, light-cone-like spreading~\cite{LiebRobinson1972,CalabreseCardy2006} of parity correlations, both in space and time, has even been observed experimentally in an interacting one-dimensional bosonic gas after a sudden quench of the optical lattice depth~\cite{CheneauKuhr2012}.
 For slow quenches, a similar linear light-cone-like evolution of correlations has been predicted for density correlations in bosonic systems~\cite{DziarmagaTylutki2011} and for single-particle correlations in fermionic systems~\cite{DoraZarand2011}.
-In these studies, the functional form of the correlation decay was found to consist of different algebraic regimes, each one being characterized by a different exponent~\cite{DziarmagaTylutki2011,DoraZarand2011,PolkovnikovGritsev2008}.